 - When you respond to surveys and feedback questionnaire(s) generated by us.

 Personal data provided by others:

-Our corporate clients (the B2B clients who engage us for delivering one or more courses to their sponsored candidates) or our university partners may also refer students to us for enrolment to different course(s).
-In order to identify and in some cases to register and onboard the students referred to us by our clients and/or university partners, we may initially receive some personal data from the following categories from them:
+Our corporate clients (the B2B/enterprise clients who engage us for delivering one or more courses to their sponsored candidates), our university partners, and even individuals (like, our present or past students, prospective students, etc.) may also refer students to us for enrolment to different course(s).
+In order to identify and in some cases to register and onboard the students referred to us by our clients, or university partners, or other individuals, we may initially receive some personal data from the following categories from them:

 - Identification/Identity data

 If you have been referred to us by our corporate clients, or our university partners, or by another individual,you may still be required to register yourself through our course application page for completing the enrolment and onboarding process.
 You may be asked to again provide the personal data initially provided to us by your referrer, along with the additional information (personal data) required for the course registration.